cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 ============================

 .. warning:: this tutorial is for the new FutureSystems
 	  infrastructure.
-However at this time we stoll use FutureGrid.
-Please replace all occurences of FutureSystems with FutureGrid.
+However at this time we still use FutureGrid.
+Please replace all occurrences of FutureSystems with FutureGrid.

 This quickstart is designed for Ubuntu 14.04 and OSX.